 Latin America, from Castro to Chavez.
 China also threatens peaceful democratic

-including the one you are reading (see
+also the one you are reading now).

 There is a fundamental difference between this new "evil empire" and

 the old one: the Soviet Union was actually smart.
 The Soviet Union was playing

 a worldwide game of strategic influences against the USA, and was almost